-Geranium can reward you with cleft leaves and white, pink, purple, or blue flowers containing distinctive veining, and it is easy to reproduce too.
+Geranium can reward you with cleft leaves and white, pink, purple, or blue flowers containing distinctive veining, which is easy to reproduce through seeds.

-If you are a beginner, you need additional requirements to know before you jump into making mistakes in collecting and germinating seeds.
+If you are a beginner, you need additional requirements before you jump into making mistakes in collecting and germinating seeds.

 So, continue reading the entire article.

-However, most Geraniums do produce seeds; some of the seeds look like oat seeds, while others look like pepper.
+Once dried, these pods break open to release seeds; some Geranium’s seeds look like oat seeds, while others look like pepper.

 Color | Brown, black |